This setting only affects the word lists

 Tips and tricks

-- During the process of practicing with a list you can add the words causing you trouble to a repetition list (press or click +).
+During the process of practicing with a list you can add the words causing you trouble to a repetition list (click on '+' or hit the '+' key).
 This will allow you to run through the hard words separately once or twice again and make your work more efficient.

-- You can copy the fixed lists from the left column to My Study and then edit or expand them freely (click on the list, then click on adapt)
+You can copy the fixed lists from Study to My study and then edit or expand them freely (click on the list, then click on copy)